All Episodes

 Senator Kennedy, key backer of the bill, said that the underlying bill struck a balance that still allows law enforcement to go after cheaters, while at the same time not discouraging illegal aliens from coming forward.

-This is this is such an asinine premise that all of a sudden there's going to be all this enforcement in this bill.
+This is such an asinine premise that all of a sudden there's going to be all this enforcement in this bill.

 Kennedy said his main worry was that sharing information would discourage some aliens from coming forward because they would fear making a mistake, an innocent mistake that would hurt them later.